shapelets/khiva-python/README.md

 ```bash
 python3 setup.py install
 ```
+> Note: By now, only 64-bit Python versions are supported.

 ## Executing the tests:
 The tests can be executed and they are located in <project-root-dir>/tests/unit_tests.